uni-notes/uni-notes/docs/index.md

 # Welcome!

 Hi there, I'm Ahmed Thahir.
-These are the lecture notes I've taken over the years at BPDC.
+These are the lecture notes I've taken over the years.
 Hope they help you!

 Make sure to ⭐ this project on GitHub.